Tomorrow (Silverchair song)

-"Tomorrow" is a song by Australian rock band Silverchair, which was released on 16 September 1994 on their debut extended play album, also titled Tomorrow.
-The song was later released on Frogstomp, the band's debut studio album, in 1995.
-Written by lead singer and guitarist Daniel Johns and drummer Ben Gillies, it was produced and engineered by Phil McKellar at the national radio station Triple J's studios for SBS-TV's show, Nomad, which aired on 16 June 1994.
-After the broadcast the band were signed to the Murmur label – a Sony Music subsidiary – which subsequently issued the Tomorrow EP.
+"Tomorrow" is a song by Australian rock band Silverchair, which was released on 16 September 1994 on their debut EP, also titled Tomorrow.
+The song was re-recorded and included on Frogstomp, the band's debut studio album, released six months later on 27 March 1995.
+Written by singer and lead guitarist Daniel Johns and drummer Ben Gillies, it was produced and engineered by Phil McKellar at the national radio station Triple J's studios for SBS-TV's show Nomad, which aired on 16 June 1994.
+After the broadcast, Silverchair were signed to the Murmur record label – a Sony Music subsidiary – which subsequently issued the Tomorrow EP.

-"Tomorrow" became a breakthrough hit for Silverchair when it reached number one on the ARIA Singles Chart in October and remained there for six weeks.
-A re-recorded version was issued in 1995 in the United States and also peaked at number one on both the Billboard Modern Rock Tracks and the Album Rock Tracks charts; it made No. 28 on the Billboard Hot 100 Airplay chart.
-In the United Kingdom, the song made No. 59 on the UK Singles Chart in September 1995.
+"Tomorrow" became a breakthrough hit for Silverchair when it reached number one on the Australian ARIA Singles Chart and remained there for six weeks.
+A re-recorded version was issued in 1995 and topped the New Zealand Singles Chart as well as the US Billboard Modern Rock Tracks and Album Rock Tracks charts.
+In the United Kingdom, the song reached No. 59 on the UK Singles Chart in September 1995.
 At the ARIA Music Awards of 1995, the song "Tomorrow" won three awards in the categories 'Single of the Year', 'Highest Selling Single', and 'Breakthrough Artist – Single'; they won two further awards for Frogstomp.

 In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "Tomorrow" was ranked number 36.
+In November 2020, "Tomorrow" was inducted into the National Film and Sound Archive's Sounds of Australia registry.
+In 2025, the song placed 17 in the Triple J Hottest 100 of Australian Songs.